Facepunch/chippy-docs/docs/Tutorials/pattern.md

 ```

 ??? abstract "Common methods for spawning patterns"
-	These are the most common use-cases for making bullet patterns appear in-game.
+	These are the most common use-cases for making bullet patterns appear.
 There are more optional parameters than shown here, however.

 	??? abstract "Spawning anywhere"
 		This method, the same as seen above, can be called from anywhere actions are valid: from a unit, the player, the stage itself, etc.